TosbackCgusBridge-Bot/CGUs-versions/Kraftfoods/Privacy Policy.md

 Your California Privacy Rights

 For California Residents: We may share your personally-identifiable information with affiliated third parties, some of which do not share the Kraft name, for their own direct marketing purposes.
-Because this category of affiliates is considered to be âunaffiliated partiesâ under California Law, you may opt out of us sharing with them.
-To opt out, please send a letter with your name, postal address, e-mail, with the heading âCalifornia Privacy Rightsâ to:
+Because this category of affiliates is considered to be “unaffiliated parties” under California Law, you may opt out of us sharing with them.
+To opt out, please send a letter with your name, postal address, e-mail, with the heading “California Privacy Rights” to:

 Kraft Foods Group, Inc.
 1 Kraft Court